 There was a time when “Main Street” was the lifeline of a community and the center of social and economic life.
 As urban sprawl has taken over and suburbs have become the norm in many places, many of the best “Main Streets” in Virginia have all too often been lost in the shuffle.

-Here’s a complete list of the Virginia’s Main Street communities (in alphabetical order) and why you won’t want to miss them.
+Here are some of the friendliest and most picturesque of Virginia’s Main Street communities (in alphabetical order) and why you won’t want to miss them.
 Do you agree that these are the best main streets in Virginia?

 Just north of Richmond sits the quaint little town of Ashland.
 Long famous for its historic railroad and train station, Ashland was originally founded as a mineral springs resort in the 1840s.
 Today, Ashland is home to the prestigious Randolph-Macon College, as well as popular sites like the music venue, Ashland Coffee and Tea, the historic railroad station and countless specialty shops, theaters, businesses and local hangouts.